 - Current Students

-- Developing engineering enhanced geothermal systems (EEGS) using oil field waters to generate electrical power,
+- Enhanced geothermal systems using oil field water to generate electrical power